ksalayon/php_design_patterns/README.md

         but initializes with an IAdaptee object.
 It then wraps the Adaptee methods inside the IReference methods implementations
     * class Client
-        creates an instance of the adaptee class then creates an isntance of the adapter with the adaptee instance passed to its constructor
+        creates an instance of the adaptee class then creates an instance of the adapter with the adaptee instance passed to its constructor

-        adapter can make  the method calls like in the reference class but with implementation based on the adaptee
+        adapter can make method calls with the same method name as in the reference class but with implementation based on the adaptee

         e.g.